semibran/wrap-around/readme.md

 ```

 Some possible uses of this function include:
-- restricting an index to an array range
+- restricting an index to valid array indices
 ```js
 index = wrap(array.length, index)
 ```